MechanicalRock/mechanicalrock.github.io/_posts/2024-01-17-devops-and-flutterflow.markdown

 layout: postv2
 font: serif
 title: "Role of FlutterFlow in Modern App Development: Insights for DevOps Teams"
 description: "FlutterFlow is a visual editor for building Flutter apps.
-It is a good starting point for building applications, however, at a certain size applications may need to be moved GitHub to enable DevOps practises as well as robust, secure and consistent development"
+It is a good starting point for building applications; however, beyond a certain size, applications may need to be moved to GitHub to enable DevOps practices as well as robust, secure, and consistent development."
 date: 2023-2-2
 highlight: monokai
 image: img/devopsflutterflow/cover.png